School Districts

 For Your Action

-Used to identify students who may be eligible for NYS-MEP services.
-Also available in Nepali and Spanish.
+This form is used to identify students who may be eligible for NYS-MEP services.
+It is also available in Nepali, Haitian Creole, and Spanish.
 Choose one of the following options to submit the information.
 The NYS-MEP will follow up with families to determine student eligibility for migrant services.

 • Fax the completed ID&R Parent Survey (Attn: Will Messier) to 607-436-3606.